bilguungzt/Cognitude/README.md

 DriftGuard AI (MVP)
 DriftGuard AI is a minimum viable product (MVP) for an ML model monitoring platform.
 This backend service, built with FastAPI, provides a secure API for registering ML models, logging their predictions, and detecting data drift.

-This project was built using an AI Agent-Driven Development workflow.
-The "virtual dev team" consisted of:

-A Project Manager (execute_project.py) to orchestrate the build.

-A "CEO" Agent (Gemini 2.5 Pro) for high-level architecture, complex logic, and bug fixes.

-An "Intern" Agent (local Qwen 7B) for simple, boilerplate tasks.

-A "Senior Developer" (Aider-NG) for iterative "read-edit-write" code changes.

 ✨ Core Features
 Organization Auth: POST /auth/register endpoint to create a new organization and generate a unique API key.